ess-dmsc/essdaq/README.md

 ./autoinstall.sh          # detect os and install
 ```
 If Ubuntu is detected the install.sh script is run, if CentOS, then install_centos7.sh.
 Both scripts are given the 'auto' argument.

+### Post-install configuration
+In order to run correctly the essdaq scripts need to know the following about your system:

+* IP address of the servers running Daquiri, Kafka, EFU and Grafana
+* Location to write data files
+* Name of the ethernet adaptor in use (to be able to run `config/scripts/hwcheck.sh` and `efu/netstats.sh`)

+This is specified in a system config file.
+In the `/config` directory, copy one of the `system_*.sh` files
+to `system_mysystem.sh`  and modify it to your liking.
+The default one for everything running
+on `localhost` is a good start for a single-machine configuration.

+    > cat config/system_mysystem.sh
+    #!/bin/bash

+    EFU_IP=10.10.10.2
+    KAFKA_IP=129.129.138.94
+    DAQUIRI_IP=172.17.5.242
+    GRAFANA_IP=172.17.12.31

+    UDP_ETH=eno1

+    DUMP_PATH=/tmp/data

+Create a symbolic link to the configuration file named `system.sh`.

+    > ln -s config/system_mysystem.sh config/system.sh

 ### Updating the software